mdennis10/Message-Routing-Service/README.md

 }
 ```

-submit request a POST request to endpoint then check application console log to test application behavior.
+submit a POST request to endpoint then check application console log to test application behavior.

 ## Akka.NET Info
 Actor class are not instantiated directly but instead by passing a